corekoans/tradehouse/CONTRIBUTING.md

 * Overview
-This project uses a linear history workflow, i.e., /rebase/ instead of /merge/.
+This project uses a linear history workflow, with /rebase/ instead of /merge/.

 ** Style Guide
 This project uses the Airbnb style guide.
 Refer to: https://github.com/airbnb/javascript.